 II.
 Term Paper and Class Presentation: For term paper the student is supposed to choose comparative or critical study of any doctrine of the Asian religions taught in the class.
 The term paper will be a research analysis of the concept from the perspective of the chosen religion.
-At the end of the semester, class presentation will be given by each student through power-point (containing at least seven to ten slides) about the same research undertaken.
 Three to five authentic and academic sources should be used in the paper.
 Do not refer to wiki.
 One can use either Chicago, APA or MLA style for the citation.
 The length of the paper must be in 8-10 pages with single space, 12 font and in A 4 size.
 The instructor will provide further detail as the semester continues.